AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-payment-method.md

    </tr>
 </table>

-### Access the system config data {#system-config-data}
+### Access the system config data

 Your payment method might need to get data that cannot be defined in [layout](https://glossary.magento.com/layout) configuration, JS components or templates directly, for example, data from the Magento system config.
 This configuration is stored in the `window.checkoutConfig` variable that is defined in root checkout template.

-In order to get access to the system configuration, your payment method or a group of payment methods has to implement the [`\Magento\Checkout\Model\ConfigProviderInterface`]({{ site.mage2bloburl }}/{{ page.guide_version }}/app/code/Magento/Checkout/Model/ConfigProviderInterface.php) interface, and the class implementing it must be injected to the composite config provider via DI [frontend](https://glossary.magento.com/frontend) configuration.
+In order to get access to the system configuration, your payment method or a group of payment methods has to implement the [`\Magento\Checkout\Model\ConfigProviderInterface`](https://github.com/magento/magento2/blob/2.4/app/code/Magento/Checkout/Model/ConfigProviderInterface.php) interface, and the class implementing it must be injected to the composite config provider via DI [frontend](https://glossary.magento.com/frontend) configuration.
 The following code samples illustrate this.

 This is a sample `.php` file implementing `\Magento\Checkout\Model\ConfigProviderInterface`: